 I appreciate it.

-And we gotta take a brief time out.
+And we've got to take a brief time out.

 We'll be back and wrap it up right after this.

-On a final note, the Centers for Disease Control and Prevention has done a survey that they've said that uh amid the economic downturn, divorce and infidelity are on the decline.
+On a final note, the Centers for Disease Control and Prevention has done a survey that they've said that amid the economic downturn, divorce and infidelity are on the decline.

 Divorce and infidelity are decreasing in the economic decline.

-What I want to know is how do you measure infidelity?
+What I want to know is: how do you measure infidelity?

-Because I mean, since Clinton, we were told everybody lies about that.
+Because, I mean, since Clinton, we were told everybody lies about that, and it's okay to lie about that.